-If you have a loan that’s too expensive or too risky to live with, you can often refinance into a better loan.
-Things may have changed since you borrowed money, and there may be several ways to improve the terms of your loan.
+If you have a loan that’s too expensive or too risky to live with, you often can refinance into a better loan.
+Things may have changed since you borrowed money, and several ways may be available for you to improve your loan's terms.
 Whether you’ve got a home loan, auto loans, or other debt, refinancing allows you to shift the debt to a better place.

-Refinancing is the process of replacing an existing loan with a new loan.
-The new loan pays off the current debt, so that debt is not eliminated when you refinance.
-However, the new loan should have better terms or features that improve your finances.
+Refinancing replaces an existing loan with a new loan that pays off the debt of the old loan.
+The new loan should have better terms or features that improve your finances.
 The details depend on the type of loan and your lender, but the process typically looks like this:

-- You have an existing loan that you would like to improve in some way.
+- You have an existing loan you would like to improve in some way.

 - You find a lender with better loan terms, and you apply for the new loan.